Cybersecurity

 - Think before you click: Don’t click on any link unless you know you can trust the source and are certain of where the link will send you.

-- Don’t trust an unknow USB drive: If you find a USB drive, do not plug it in to your computer to identify the owner.
+- Don’t trust an unknown USB drive: If you find a USB drive, do not plug it in to your computer to identify the owner.

 - When in doubt, throw it out: If an email, link or post looks suspicious, delete and/or mark it as junk.